margaret/seam-carver/README.md

     -i --interval   Save every i intermediate image.
     -b --border     Whether or not to pad the cropped images to the size of the original.
+    -s --show_seam  Whether or not to  draw the seam on the image before saving it.
 ```

 Example: Crop 100 pixels off the height of `imgs/castle_small.jpg` and save every 10th iteration, with padding would be `python seam_carver.py imgs/castle_small.jpg -p 100 -a y -b True -i 10`